JianyangTang/Toon-Tanks/README.md

 Lesson 113: Constructed a Capsule Component, made it the root component.

 Lesson 114: Create Components in C++ file, and attach them.

+Lesson 115: Derived child blueprints from BasePawn class,but the component in it can't be edit and the propery is blank.